TaquitoSlayer/EBay-Discord-Bot/readme.md

 If you do decide to use this on your Discord server, I request that you don't remove my name from the script itself :) It helps others for support when adding it to their server!
 Also, the clout.
 The fucking clout.

 ### How to install and use
-1. Make sure you install [Python3](https://www.python.org/getit/) and [pip](https://pip.pypa.io/en/stable/installing/) followed by running the following in the same directory as checkflip.py
+1. Make sure you install [Python3.6.6 (anything higher isn't currently supported by the discord module)](https://www.python.org/getit/) and [pip](https://pip.pypa.io/en/stable/installing/) followed by running the following in the same directory as checkflip.py
 ```bash
 pip install -r requirements.txt
 ```